OSGeo/grass/doc/howto_release.md

 ./utils/update_version.py suggest
 ```

-## Publish release
+## Publishing a final release

+The published RC releases has the initial release notes (based on locally
+auto-generated notes) which need to be refined further:

+- add highlights
+- verify that the subsections are well sorted

-For the final release, edit the draft release again in order to publish it
+For the final release, edit these draft release again in order to publish it
 using the "Publish release" button.

 ## Upload to OSGeo servers